Discord-Bot-Market/carl-bot/readme.md

 ### Becoming a contributer

 If you would like to become a contributer, just contact me through the discord server.
-You will know who I am since I am the literal owner.
+You will know who I am since I am literally the owner.